Schedule of Events

 Add session to My Planner

 Research does not just happen in a laboratory.
 Join the Division of Research and Innovation staff to learn how far research, scholarship and creative activities can take you, on campus and abroad.
-Sign up at the Research and Innovation booth to ensure your spot on this tour!
+Sign up at the research and innovation booth to ensure your spot on this tour!
 Tour spots may be limited.

 12 p.m.